Hoover, Alabama: Media

 Hoover has one television station, WBMA, branded as ABC 33/40, with its studio within the Hoover city limits.
 The metro area has TV broadcasting stations that serve the Birmingham-Anniston-Tuscaloosa Designated Market Area (DMA), as defined by Nielsen Media Research.
 Charter Communications, Bright House Networks, and AT&T U-verse provide cable television service to specific communities in Hoover.
 DirecTV and Dish Network provide direct broadcast satellite television, including both local and national channels.

 No radio stations operate from Hoover, although residents are served by numerous stations from the Birmingham market.
 (WERC-FM is licensed to Hoover but its studio is located in Birmingham.)

 Two newspapers serve Hoover: the Over the Mountain Journal newspaper, published twice monthly and delivered for free to select neighborhoods in Hoover and nearby communities; and the Hoover Sun, published monthly and mailed for free to roughly 24,000 homes and businesses in Hoover.

+Enjoy Hoover, a 6x/year magazine, is distributed freely at hundreds of locations throughout the city, editorially focused on dining, entertainment, shopping, and healthy living in Hoover.